-The International Organization for Standardization (ISO) quality management system standards are seen as the best-known and most widely-used in many countries.
+The International Organization for Standardization (ISO) quality management system standards (ISO 9001) are seen as the best-known and most widely-used in many countries.
 Because maintenance and asset management play a role in quality management, maintenance teams must be aware of ISO standards.
 Below, we will discuss the ISO standards related to quality management systems and its impact on maintenance management.

 What is a Quality Management System (QMS)?

 Before defining ISO 9001, it’s essential to know what a quality management system (QMS) is.
 A quality management system (QMS) is a formal system used to document procedures, processes, and tasks needed to achieve quality objectives.
 These systems help to direct and organize actions that will ensure the organization meets regulatory requirements, as well as improve efficiency and effectiveness.
 A QMS allows you to document policy information to increase customer satisfaction and improve product or service quality.
 ISO 9001 is designed to help you create and maintain a QMS standard which best suits your organization.